MicrochipTech/PIC32MZW1_Matter_Project/README.md

   - Note: If you need to re-commission the device, you can long press Switch 1 (SW1) for 5 sec to factory reset the device.

 <a name="otafwupgrade"></a>

+## Attestation Certificate Provisioning

+Matter Device Attestation Certificate (DAC) need to be provisioing to the device for the commissioning process.
+In this project, the DAC and the keys are stored in the ECC608 TrustFlex chip (secure element) , user need to create the Matter DAC first with the public key that stored in the ECC608 TrustFlex and run the python scripts to provision the certificate to the ECC608 chip.
+  ### Retieve the public key from ECC608 TrustFlex
+  1. plug the ATECC608B TRUST board [DT100104](https://www.microchip.com/en-us/development-tool/DT100104) to WFI32-IoT Board through the MikroBus connector
+  2. connect PC to the WFI32-IoT Board with USB cable
+  3. Go to the direcotry third_party/wfi32/utilities/
+  4. run info.py scripts, the scripts extract the public key from the ECC608 Trustflex and output the file public_key.pem
+  ### Create the DAC
+  1. Go to directory src/tools/chip-cert, compile the chip-cert tool according to the readme file
+  2. If you are doing test/ development, you can use the default Attestation Authority (PAA) certificate, Product Attestation Intermediate (PAI) in this source code tree, and create the Device Attestation Certificates (DAC) only
+     a.
+Copy credentials/development/attestation/Matter-Development-PAI-noPID-Key.pem and Matter-Development-PAI-noPID-Cert.pem to the same direcotry of chip-cert.
+     b.
+Create Product Device Attestation Certificates (DAC):
+      ```
+        ./chip-cert gen-att-cert --type d --subject-cn "Matter Development DAC 01" --subject-vid FFF1 --subject-pid 8001 --valid-from "2022-10-15 14:00:00" --lifetime 7305 --ca-key Matter-Development-PAI-noPID-Key.pem --ca-cert Matter-Development-PAI-noPID-Cert.pem --out Chip-DAC-Cert.pem
+      ```

+  3. If you need to create the whole certtifcate chains by your own, (self-signed roduct Attestation Authority (PAA) certificate, Product Attestation Intermediate (PAI) certificate and  Device Attestation Certificates (DAC)), perform below steps:

+      a.
+Create Product Attestation Authority (PAA) certificate and private key
+        ```
+          ./chip-cert gen-att-cert --type a --subject-cn "Matter Development PAA 01" --valid-from "2020-10-15 14:00:00" --lifetime 7305 --out-key Chip-PAA-Key.pem --out Chip-PAA-Cert.pem
+        ```

+      b.
+Create Product Attestation Intermediate (PAI) certificate and private key

+        ```
+          ./chip-cert gen-att-cert --type i --subject-cn "Matter Development PAI 01" --subject-vid FFF1 --valid-from "2020-10-15 14:00:00" --lifetime 7305 --ca-key Chip-PAA-Key.pem --ca-cert Chip-PAA-Cert.pem --out-key Chip-PAI-Key.pem --out Chip-PAI-Cert.pem
+        ```
+      c.
+Create Product Device Attestation Certificates (DAC):

+      ```
+        ./chip-cert gen-att-cert --type d --subject-cn "Matter Development DAC 01" --subject-vid FFF1 --subject-pid 0123 --valid-from "2020-10-15 14:00:00" --lifetime 7305 --ca-key Chip-PAI-Key.pem --ca-cert Chip-PAI-Cert.pem --out Chip-DAC-Cert.pem

+      ```
+  ### Provision certificate

+  1. Go to the direcotry third_party/wfi32/utilities/
+  2. run provision.py scripts, the scripts load DAC to the ECC608 TrustFlex.

 ## OTA Firmware Upgrade